adyork/2020-05-21-WHOI-Python-online/index.md

 {% endcomment %}
 <h2 id="surveys">Surveys</h2>

-<p>Please be sure to complete these surveys before and after the workshop.</p>
+<p>Please be sure to complete these surveys before and after the workshop.
+If you aleady filled out a survey for the WHOI workshop on May 22nd, you don't have to fill this out again.</p>
 <p><a href="{{ site.pre_survey }}{{ site.github.project_title }}">Pre-workshop Survey</a></p>
 <p><a href="{{ site.post_survey }}{{ site.github.project_title }}">Post-workshop Survey</a></p>